cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Introduction

-The remainder of the paper is organized as below.
-We will first discuss related works in Sec.~\ref{Sec:Related}.
-Then, the system model is elaborated in Sec.~\ref{SYSTEM MODELS}.
-We formulate the problem to maximize utility and analyze the Stackelberg game in Sec.~\ref{PROBLEM FORMULATION}.
-Experimental results are presented in Sec.~\ref{Experiment} and finally we conclude our paper in Sec.~\ref{sec:conclusion}.
+The remainder of this paper is organized as follows.
+We first discuss the related works in Sec.~\ref{Sec:Related}.
+Then, the system model, including architecture, threat and privacy model, is described in Sec.~\ref{SYSTEM MODELS}.
+The utility functions of EC and UDs are elaborated in Sec.~\ref{Sec:utility function}.
+Then, we formulate the problem to maximize utility and analyze the Stackelberg game in Sec.~\ref{PROBLEM FORMULATION}.
+The experimental results are presented in Sec.~\ref{Experiment} and finally, we conclude our paper in Sec.~\ref{sec:conclusion}.